We love it, we worship it and we adore it, but the stone cold truth is, is that makeup scares the crap out of most people.

 For some it’s a red lip or an elongated wing to their black eyeliner and for others it’s flawless skin.
 The list goes on and on and is as individual as the women herself.
 So now the mirror turns toward you.
 What kind of makeup wearer are you?
 Over the years, I have simplified it to a few general types.
 Knowing your type will help define your needs.

-- The makeup wearer – you have a general knowledge of makeup and skincare.
+Has a general knowledge of makeup and skincare.
 You wear makeup daily and are comfortable with your makeup and skincare routine.
 You have both a daytime and a nighttime look that you enjoy.
 You are informed, but do not consider yourself an expert.
 You are open to new ideas, love the thought of a new look from time to time but do not require new products on a daily, weekly or monthly basis.
 You are informed, but open in terms of learning.

 read the top makeup blogs regularly, you watch Youtube videos and know the top vloggers by name.
 You frequent makeup counters and your local Sephora.
 You own good quality makeup products and brushes, you use makeup daily and are very comfortable wearing makeup.
 You are an informed customer who knows what they like and are open to new ideas.
 You appreciate beauty products, enjoy using them and overall possess a lot of knowledge.
 You are open to new products, new looks and new ideas.

 You may share the same fears about makeup as the makeup novice.
 You are an informed customer that needs help focusing on how to evolve your love of beauty products into a daily routine that will make you look and feel wonderful.
 You are only as open minded about learning & assistance with a daily routine as you choose to be.
 That aspect will vary from one makeup hoarder to another.

-- The makeup know it all – you have similar aspects to the makeup junkie and the makeup hoarder.
+This person has similar aspects to the makeup junkie and the makeup hoarder.
 What defines you as a makeup know it all is that there is nothing you can be shown or told that you haven’t see or heard before.
 You have a friend for everything and that “friend” is the font of all knowledge, answers and information to every question since the dawn of the beauty industry.

-Ask for the best because that’s what you deserve
+ask for the best because that’s what you deserve